Genu varum: Childhood

 Children until the age of 3 to 4 have a degree of genu varum.
 The child sits with the soles of the feet facing one another; the tibia and femur are curved outwards; and, if the limbs are extended, although the ankles are in contact, there is a distinct space between the knee-joints.
 During the first year of life, a gradual change takes place.
 The knee-joints approach one another; the femur slopes downward and inward towards the knee joints; the tibia become straight, and the sole of the foot faces almost directly downwards.

 While these changes are occurring, the bones, which at first consist principally of cartilage, are gradually becoming ossified.
 By the time a normal child begins to walk, the lower limbs are prepared, both by their general direction and by the rigidity of the bones which form them, to support the weight of the body.

 Rickets

 Nutritional rickets is an important cause of childhood genu varum or bow legs in some parts of the world.
 Nutritional rickets is due to unhealthy life style habits as insufficient exposure to sun light which is the main source of vitamin D. Insufficient dietary intake of calcium is another contributing factor.
 Rickets may also have genetic causes, occasionally called resistant rickets.
 Rickets usually causes bone deformities in all four extremities.
-Genu varum may resolve spontaneously with modification of life style activities or after receiving medical treatment.
-Some deformities do not correct spontaneously and need surgical intervention especially if they are severe and causing gait difficulties.
+Rachitic activity secondary to nutritional (vitamin D deficiency) rickets may resolve spontaneously with modification of lifestyle activities or after receiving medical treatment.
+However, following resolution of rachitic activity or healing of active nutritional rickets, some residual genu varum deformities tend to self-correct over time while others tend to persist.
+Younger children with moderate deformities are more likely to remodel (self-correct) spontaneously over time.
+Contrastingly, genu varum deformities of healed nutritional rickets that do not correct spontaneously over approximately a one-year period are likely to need surgical intervention especially if they are severe and in older children and causing gait difficulties.
 The main surgical modality used to treat genu varum arising from rickets is guided growth surgery, also known as growth modulation surgery.